Teresa Baksa: A Pictorial Biography

 Walden Pond, where Thoreau was inspired to write his masterpiece, “Walden,” was also where Teresa took swimming lessons as a child.

-Teresa, paint what you see...
+“Teresa, paint what you see...”

 Terry Welch and Art Teacher, Anita Ferranti, Awards Day, Acton-Boxborough Regional High School, 1974.

-At the age of 12, Teresa began oil painting instruction after school in the studio of artist Mary Meyers of Boxborough, MA.
-Throughout high school, she continued to draw and paint, and she was chosen to attend a Saturday morning program for high school students, at Massachusetts College of Art in Boston, MA, where she received her first instruction in life drawing.
-In 1974, she was awarded the Acton-Boxborough Regional High School Art Award, and a prize, which was the classic art history textbook: H.W.Janson's History of Art.
-The prize proved fortuitous, as the book became her treasure.
-It introduced her to the rich tradition of western art which cemented her desire to make painting her life.
+At age 12, Teresa started oil painting with artist Mary Meyers in Boxborough, MA.
+During high school, she continued to draw and paint, and participated in a Saturday program for high school students at Massachusetts College of Art in Boston, where she was introduced to life drawing.
+In 1974, she won the Acton-Boxborough Regional High School Art Award, receiving H.W.
+Janson's History of Art as a prize.
+This book became valuable to her, deepening her interest in western art and reinforcing her desire to pursue painting as a career.

 Art School/Influences

-What must happen in an art school is a definition of the life of the creative artist—and the quality and kind of disciplines involved.
+“What must happen in an art school is a definition of the life of the creative artist—and the quality and kind of disciplines involved.
 The students should learn, through their school experience, that art is not a profession in the generally accepted sense.
-One chooses to be an artist not for the status or salary, but because it is personal necessity.
+One chooses to be an artist not for the status or salary, but because it is personal necessity.”

 Teresa Welch, Self-Portrait at Good Harbor Beach, Gloucester,oil/canvas, 30" x 24", 1976